deathworlders/online/content/book/deathworlders/chapter-19-baptisms.md

 *"Sure, it sounds heartless at first glance, but at second glance I’m talking about the opportunity to… to wipe out famine, to limit the damage we do to the Earth.
 Imagine if we never cut down another inch of Amazon rainforest ever again because we’d moved those tree species and their logging operations over to Cimbrean instead?
 That’s got to be better than just letting one planet die while we continue to wound the other, right?"*

-He shrugged, sat back and folded his hands in his lap. "*If that’s cynical then... guilty as charged, I guess."*
+He shrugged, sat back and folded his hands in his lap. "*If that’s cynical then...guilty as charged, I guess."*

 Kevin stopped listening as the reporter signed off, and sat back thinking as the anchors segued into the next article, about a recall of translation implants, scratching idly at the bald patch in front of his own temple where his own crude version had been installed, supposedly the first one custom-built for a human nervous system.